Booking - I didn't book enough tickets, can I add more to my order?

-The May Camp Cafe is open over most of the weekend and sells food and drink like mini pizzas, chips, waffles, coke floats and a whole variety of tuck and cans.
+The Maycamp Cafe is open over most of the weekend and sells tuck and drinks.

 Is there parking on site?

 There is parking.
 You can drive on site to unload on Friday - Please use hazards and drive no more than 5mph (and be aware of rogue tent pegs - tent pegs and tyres don't mix).
-Once you have finished unloading and setting up, cars need to be moved off site onto the site car park.
+Once you have finished unloading and setting up, cars need to be moved off site onto the site car park immediately.
 The car park is visible from the camp site and cars are left at your own risk.
 People bringing things to site over the rest of the weekend will need to head straight to the car park and walk onto site.

 What are the security arrangements?

-Site security is handled by Aldermore Security and Event Solutions.
+Site security is handled by an external security company.
 They operate 24 hour security for the duration of the event.
 This is a closed site with one open entrance during the day which is permanently guarded.
 All entrances are locked at night.

 What are group leaders responsibilities?

 Please remember the part that you as a group leader need to play in the Health and Safety of the event.
 It is the responsibility of the group leader to ensure that at least one adult in the group has a current First Aid Certificate and it is their responsibility to deal with all MINOR injuries in the first instance.
-All groups must have a complete first aid kit and record any treatment in the space provided on the reverse side of the Health Consent form.
+All groups must have a complete first aid kit and injury recording book.